SolJCam/React-Search-Videos/README.md

 # **REACT SEARCH VIDEOS**
-User provided input returns video search of YouTube API
+User provided input returns Youtube video search results

 NOTES
 This app depends on an old node version as it was created on mac os High Sierra.
 Most if not all of the modules are outdated